 I could go on and on with the list of different programs, products, services like PayPal, Amazon and various people like lawyers and insurance agents, but you get the idea.

 Now that you have all of this technical data in one place, what do you do with it?
 First, I recommend using an encrypted system to store all of your vital passwords.
 I use and recommend Passpack.
 Passpack.com is a password management system that will allow you to manage and organize your passwords, create accounts for family members or team members, and it is all encrypted and secure.

 Next, it is time to create the official SOTU: a Word document or Excel spreadsheet that lists the physical location as to where to find your important documents, such as wills, life insurance policies, bank accounts and so on, and then also include your Passpack account information.
 This document can be as simple or as thorough as you want it to be.
 Then you find a place to put it.

-My husband and I have placed our SOTU onto Dropbox, which is not only accessible to us both, but makes it easy to update the information.
-I also have a hand written copy that I keep with the wills in a safety deposit box – just because I am anal like that.
+Last year I even placed everything “in order of importance” to the best of my ability, just to make it easier on my executor.
+I have placed my SOTU onto Dropbox, which is not only accessible to me and my executor, but makes it easy to update the information.
+I also have a printed copy that I keep with the wills in a safety deposit box – just because I am anal like that.